I was born 2nd of January 1988 in Herat Afghanistan where I was raised by my mother and father, together with my four sisters.

 We planned to escape to London, where we had a few relatives, and with forged passports we came to Italy thru Pakistan.
 From there, me and my entire family went on a truck, thinking we where heading towards London.
 After a few days, we all turfed of the truck, expecting to see Big Ben.
 We did not.
 All we saw was trees.
 We asked a passer-by and found out that the bus had dropped us in Denmark.
 A small country in the northern parts of Europe, that I these days refer to as home.

 I began my professional career playing for B52 in Aalborg, and then came to represent Team Viborg, IK Skovbakken and Fortuna Hjørring.
 With Fortuna I made my Champions League debut, in September 2012, scoring both goals when we beat Scottish champions Glasgow City 2-1.

-I made my debut for the Danish national team in Algarve Cup 2009, and has since then proudly represented my country 73 times, earning 1x UEFA Euro's bronze medal, and just recently 1x UEFA Euro's silver medal, after a though loss against the hosting nation, Holland.
+I made my debut for the Danish national team in Algarve Cup 2009, and has since then proudly represented my country 73 times, earning 1x UEFA Euro's bronze medal, and one UEFA Euro's silver medal, after a though loss against the hosting nation, Holland in 2017.

 -“I have one goal in life, I want to be the best, in everything I do,”

 🇩🇰Denmark National Team

 🦖NIKE Athlete @nikefootball